Windows and GPT FAQ

-What is the GPT format for dynamic disks?
+The GPT format for dynamic disks

 Dynamic disks were first introduced with Windows 2000 and provide features that basic disks don't, such as the ability to create volumes that span multiple disks (spanned and striped volumes) and the ability to create fault-tolerant volumes (mirrored and RAID-5 volumes).
 Dynamic disks can use the MBR or GPT partition styles on systems that support both.
 For more information about dynamic disks, see Basic and Dynamic Disks.

-Is UEFI required for a GPT disk?
+UEFI requirements for a GPT disk

-No. GPT disks are self-identifying.
+GPT disks are self-identifying.
 All the information needed to interpret the partitioning scheme of a GPT disk is completely contained in structures in specified locations on the physical media.

-How big can a GPT disk be?
+How big can a GPT disk be

 In theory, a GPT disk can be up to 2^64 logical blocks in length.
 Logical blocks are commonly 512 bytes in size.